Defining Sales Enablement

 Selling the product or service is always the primary objective.
 However, establishing supporting objectives is critical to running a successful, sustainable, evolving sales program.
 These objectives can be KPI-based in support of sales targets.
 Supporting objectives are necessary to track progress and evaluate the sales process.

-Implement Sales Engagement / Lead Management Software
+Implement Sales Engagement Platform / Lead Management Software

 Sales engagement software should be the primary tool for day-to-day sales operations and provides the framework for consistency.
 It automates mundane manual activities and keeps the sales team focused on selling, not time-consuming, secondary activities.